imothee/wintersmith-sass/readme.md

 `npm install wintersmith-sass -g` then add `wintersmith-sass` to your plugins in the wintersmith config

+versioning:

+If you are using wintersmith 1.0 please use version 0.1.3 else for wintersmith 2.0 please use version 0.2.0

 usage:

 wintersmith-sass requires the sass gem to be installed as it uses the sass cmd to compile the css files